robertpalazzini/FRONTSCRIPT_TOOLTIP/README.md

 ---

-*Made with 🧠 for FrontScript developers working in eFront IDE environments.*
+*Made with 🧠 for FrontScript developers working in eFront FrontReport environments.*